10 Legit Ways to Get Free Internet

 FreedomPop home page

 FreedomPop carries one of the most generous plans to access the Internet for free.
 They send you a small wireless router access point.
-You carry the device with you and turn it on when you need Internet access.
+You carry the device and turn it on when you need Internet access.

 The device is super convenient and works wherever you are, letting you browse as long as you want.